Bhawna-Bhoria/Bhawna-Bhoria/README.md

-- 👋 Hi, I’m @Bhawna-Bhoria, a passionate data science student eager to explore the world of data and analytics.
+- 👋 Hi, I’m @Bhawna-Bhoria, a passionate data science ethusiast eager to explore the world of data and analytics.

 - 👀 I’m interested in a wide range of data science topics, including machine learning, data visualization, deep learning, and statistical analysis.
 I'm also fascinated by the potential of data to solve real-world problems and make informed decisions.